 Transitional Living Program (TLP): This program empowers 18-24-year-old youth who have been victims of crime with the support and life-skills they need to establish self-sufficiency.
 Youth are provided stable housing in community for up to 24-months that includes meals, clothing, transportation assistance, intensive case management, counseling, transportation, education and employment services, life skills workshops, and establishment of a support system that they can maintain after exiting the program.

 Host Homes: This program provides bridge housing for 18-24-year-old youth in homes of community hosts.
 The length of stay is flexible, averaging 4-6 months.
 Youth are provided stable housing, meals, social/emotional support, and case management while making progress toward their life goals.
-FAQ sheet can be found here.

 This program is funded in part by the Sacramento County Division of Behavioral Health Services through voter approved Proposition 63, Mental Health Services Act (MHSA), the California Office of Emergency Services (CalOES), City of Sacramento, and private community donors.